Transport in UK

 Transport Across the UK

-Tourists traveling beyond London have numerous options to explore cities, countryside, and coastal destinations.
+Tourists traveling beyond London have numerous options to explore cities, the countryside, and coastal destinations.

 National Rail Services

 Trains are a convenient way of traveling from UK cities and areas.
-Main train operators are:
+The leading train operators are:

 • Avanti West Coast: Connecting London with Birmingham, Manchester, and Glasgow.